 “I made more money this year, in 2020, as an influencer than I made as an interior designer.
 There is that much demand, that much need for midlife women influencers. "

 “2020 was not at all the year I was expecting it to be.
 I had several major interior design projects in the works, my third annual Influencers of Midlife Summit was set for March, and I was managing my career as an over-60 influencer.

 I’ve noticed in the last three years, as well as during COVID, that I’m doing more and more sponsorships with companies.
 They seem to be reaching out to the influencers more because they have lower budgets for agencies and models.
 There aren’t that many over 50 models.
 So guess who gets the business?
 Us.
-We're not as expensive as the models, and we are a large group with discretionary funds.
+We're not as expensive as the models.

 You can follow Robin on: